 Do I write to provide meaning through entertainment and enlightenment (or to persuade to some presumption)?

-To persuade a reader to a preset opinion does not support the creation of a great story.
+To persuade a reader to a preset opinion does not support the creation of most great stories.
 Authors enlighten about human nature; essayists, editorialists, and columnists persuade readers to opinions.
 Fiction authors who insert unrelated opinion in their stories face the danger of propaganda (deceptive or distorted information often about policy, ideas, doctrines or causes).

 Do I rewrite to improve my creative story skills (or do I revise to transform my prose into obscure text with an intellectually intense meaning)?